seanchen1991/scaffex/README.md

 ## Usage

-`scaffex` reads in config data from a `.scaffex.toml` file.
+`scaffex` reads in config data from a `.scaffex.toml` file, which must be present in your project directory.
 Parameters that can be configured include:

 - `START` and `END` delimiters
 - Path to the solution/example files